AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ## Configure dispatcher caching {#caching}

-You can make dispatcher caching related configuration changes to code on your local development instance and deploy the changes to your AEM Forms as a Cloud Service instance.
+You can make dispatcher caching related configuration changes to code on your local development instance and deploy the changes to your [!DNL AEM Forms] as a [!DNL Cloud Service] instance.
 For details, see [update dispatcher configuration](setup-local-development-environment.md).
  -->